SALE! Use code blackfriday for 40% off everything!

 Cluster analysis is an unsupervised learning technique.

-It involves the automatic grouping of data into distinct groups (or clusters), where the data within each cluster are similar to one another but different from those in the other clusters.
-Its aim is to uncover patterns in the data that may not be apparent before clustering.
+It involves automatically grouping data into distinct groups (or clusters), where the data within each cluster are similar but different from those in the other clusters.
+It aims to uncover patterns in the data that may not be apparent before clustering.

-There are many different types of clustering algorithms, as has been explained in this tutorial, with k-means clustering being one of the most widely known.
+There are many different clustering algorithms, as explained in this tutorial, with k-means clustering being one of the most widely known.

-The k-means clustering algorithm takes unlabelled data points and seeks to assign them to k clusters, where each data point belongs to the cluster with the nearest cluster center, and the center of each cluster is taken as the mean of the data points that belong to it.
-The algorithm requires that the value of k is provided by the user as an input and, hence, this value needs to be known a priori or tuned according to the data.
+The k-means clustering algorithm takes unlabelled data points.
+It seeks to assign them to k clusters, where each data point belongs to the cluster with the nearest cluster center, and the center of each cluster is taken as the mean of the data points that belong to it.
+The algorithm requires that the user provide the value of k as an input; hence, this value needs to be known a priori or tuned according to the data.

 Discovering k-Means Clustering in OpenCV

-For this purpose, we shall be generating a dataset consisting of 100 data points (specified by n_samples), which are equally divided into 5 Gaussian clusters (specified by centers) having a standard deviation set to 1.5 (specified by cluster_std).
-In order to be able to replicate the results, let’s also define a value for random_state, which we’re going to set to 10:
+For this purpose, we shall be generating a dataset consisting of 100 data points (specified by n_samples), which are equally divided into 5 Gaussian clusters (identified by centers) having a standard deviation set to 1.5 (determined by cluster_std).
+To be able to replicate the results, let’s also define a value for random_state, which we’re going to set to 10:

 The code above should generate the following plot of data points: